Staso141833/furniture-woodcrafting/README.md

 # Furniture and woodcrafting

-*italic*
-An application where you can share your taste of furnitures made by natural wood.
+*An application where you can share your taste of furnitures made by natural wood.*

 ## Features